Generating and inserting tables

 {% step %}

-Click on **Select size** (see [ai-table-generator](https://docs.overleaf.com/writing-and-editing/generating-and-inserting-tables/ai-table-generator "mention") to learn how to **Insert from a text prompt or image**).
+Click on **Select size** (see [AI Table Generator](/writing-and-editing/generating-and-inserting-tables/ai-table-generator.md) to learn how to **Insert from a text prompt or image**).

 {% endstep %}